chakra-xui/chakra-xui/packages/breadcrumb/README.md

 ## Import components

-Chakra UI exports 3 breadcrumb related components:
+Chakra xui exports 3 breadcrumb related components:

 - `Breadcrumb`: The parent container for breadcrumbs.
 - `BreadcrumbItem`: Individual breadcrumb element containing a link and a